 Hiring the Best DWI Attorney in Houston

 If you or a loved one has been charged with DWI in the Houston area, the potential consequences for a conviction are serious.
 Thankfully, hiring the right Houston DWI attorney will give you the best shot at avoiding a conviction.
-Attorney Doug Murphy is Houston's best DWI lawyer as voted by his peers for the 2021 Lawyer of the Year, Best Lawyers in America published in US News and World Report.
+Attorney Doug Murphy is Houston's best DWI lawyer as voted by his peers as Lawyer of the Year in 2021 and again in 2023, Best Lawyers in America published in US News and World Report.
 A Board Certified expert in both DWI defense and criminal defense law, Doug Murphy has the experience and record of success to be recognized by his peers as one the best DWI defense attorneys in Houston.
 Contact the Doug Murphy Law Firm, P.C. today for your free consultation.